 Mammoth Security Hexagonal Lock & Chain

-This product is great value for a 1.8 metre motorcycle security chain but make sure you actually need the length.
+This product is excellent value for a 1.8 metre motorcycle security chain but make sure you actually need the length.
 Lugging it around may prove hard work.

 The padlock is a tidy affair protected against muck and weather by a plastic cover.
 You can also loop the chain links through a close-to-the-body lock.

-The mammoth security chain is widely recognized as a low cost good quality buy and a bestseller in its range.
+The mammoth security chain is widely recognised as a low-cost good quality buy and a bestseller in its range.

 ABUS Platinum Chain 34

 ABUS are a German manufacturer renowned for their vigorous product testing.
-Anything coming out of their factory has been bashed, smashed and crashed a number of times before ending up on the shelves.
+Anything coming out of their factory has been bashed, smashed and crashed several times before ending up on the shelves.

 The unique feature of the Platinum Chain is that the chain link fits directly into the lock body.
-I’m pretty certain that at $1,000 per ounce, the chain isn’t actually made of platinum.
-If it were then steal the 3.7kg chain and leave the bike!
+I’m pretty certain that at $1,000 per ounce, the chain isn’t actually made of platinum if it were, steal the 3.7kg chain and leave the bike!

 Regardless, the chain is a hardened 10mm hexagonal design protecting against the most aggressive of physical or mechanical attacks.